PHILADELPHIA REFLECTIONS

 Philadelpia County had two hundred farms in 1950, but is now thickly settled in all directions.
 Western regions along the Schuylkill are still spread out somewhat; with many historic estates.

-Chester, Delaware, Montgomery and Bucks Counties
+Montgomery and Bucks Counties

 The Philadelphia metropolitan region has five Pennsylvania counties, four New Jersey counties, one northern county in the state of Delaware.
 Here are the four Pennsylvania suburban ones.

-A mile or two south of Pottstown, the Schuylkill River encounters a rocky ridge several hundred feet high, and makes a bend around it.
+A mile or two south of Pottstown, the Schuylkill River encounters a rocky ridge several hundred feet high and makes a bend around it.
 The first Treasurer of the United States, Michael Hillegas, built a colonial mansion on the point of the bend, and it has been lovingly restored and preserved by a noted Philadelphia surgeon and his wife.
-Alexander Hamilton, the first Secretary of the Treasury under the Constitution, has his picture on a ten-dollar bill.
+Alexander Hamilton, the first Secretary of the Treasury under the Constitution, has his picture on the modern version of a ten-dollar bill.
 So it is appropriate that Hillegas, the first Treasurer under the Articles of Confederation, had his picture on many versions of a ten-dollar gold note, back in the days when the American dollar was as good as gold.
-River Bend Farm is not only colonial, charming and maintained in mint condition, it is tucked away between the bend in the river and the high ridge to one side, giving it seclusion and privacy.
+River Bend Farm is not only colonial, charming and maintained in mint condition, but it is also tucked away between the bend in the river and the high ridge to one side, giving it seclusion and privacy.